How you eat matters as much as what you eat

 Fast eating leads to digestive problems, overeating, dissatisfaction with food, and overall lower quality of life.
-Conversely, when we savor food with all our senses, we may experience greater satisfaction with our meals, better digestion, lower weight, and fewer cravings for sweets and binge eating episodes.
+Conversely, when we savour food with all our senses, we may experience greater satisfaction with our meals, better digestion, lower weight, and fewer cravings for sweets and binge eating episodes.

-Why does how we eat matter?
+Why how we eat matters?

 “How” is not just about the speed of eating; it’s about the circumstances in which we eat.
 Are we alone or in company?
 In a pleasant or unpleasant environment?
 In a hurry or at ease?
 Eating has always been a social event.
 We gather for meals and discuss life.
 In today’s fast-paced world, eating has become a solitary activity.
 We take food on the go and multitask with messages and calls.
 We don’t pay attention to the act of eating.